maxcramer/own/README.md

 ## Notes & Caveats
 - Make Search Bar clear input on item selected & clear suggestions box, current behaviour: all still visable after item selected & loaded
-- change on home page articles 2 - 6 into map func rather than individual components
-- changer on home page interviews 1-3 into map func rather than individual components
 - If no image found, then display set image (either logo or ? image)

 ### Relevant Reading